niuers/Distributed-System-Design-Review/Batch Processes.md

       * In recommendation systems, predictive summary data is often derived from usage logs

 1. Not all systems make a clear distinction between systems of record and derived data in their architecture, but it’s a very helpful distinction to make, because it clarifies the dataflow through your system: it makes explicit which parts of the system have which inputs and which outputs, and how they depend on each other.
+1. The two main problems that distributed batch processing frameworks need to solve are:
+   * Partitioning:
+      * In MapReduce, mappers are partitioned according to input file blocks.
+The out‐ put of mappers is repartitioned, sorted, and merged into a configurable number of reducer partitions.
+The purpose of this process is to bring all the related data— e.g., all the records with the same key—together in the same place.
+      * Post-MapReduce dataflow engines try to avoid sorting unless it is required, but they otherwise take a broadly similar approach to partitioning
+   * Fault Tolerance
+1. Join Algorithms usded for MapReduce, most of which are also inter‐ nally used in MPP databases and dataflow engines
+   * Sort-merge Joins
+      * Each of the inputs being joined goes through a mapper that extracts the join key.
+By partitioning, sorting, and merging, all the records with the same key end up going to the same call of the reducer.
+This function can then output the joined records.
+   * Broadcast hash joins
+      * One of the two join inputs is small, so it is not partitioned and it can be entirely loaded into a hash table.
+Thus, you can start a mapper for each partition of the large join input, load the hash table for the small input into each mapper, and then scan over the large input one record at a time, querying the hash table for each record.
+   * Partitioned Hash Joins
+      * If the two join inputs are partitioned in the same way (using the same key, same hash function, and same number of partitions), then the hash table approach can be used independently for each partition.
+1. Distributed batch processing engines have a deliberately restricted programming model: callback functions (such as mappers and reducers) are assumed to be stateless and to have no externally visible side effects besides their designated output
+2. The distinguishing feature of a batch processing job is that it reads some input data and produces some output data, without modifying the input—in other words, the output is derived from the input.
+Crucially, the input data is bounded: it has a known, fixed size.
+   * stream processing, in which the input is unboun‐ ded—that is, you still have a job, but its inputs are never-ending streams of data.a job is never complete, because at any time there may still be more work coming in.
 # Batch Processing with Unix Tools
 ## Simple Log Analysis
 ### Chain of commands versus custom program